musghost/belastingdienst/4.openshift/practice.md

   - CPU 550m
   - Memory 512Mi
 - Trigger a new BuildConfig and check if the automatically deploys the new version

+## Time to use Infrastructure as Code

+**Objectives:**

+- Create/get/download the manifest yaml files of the:
+  - BuildConfig
+  - ImageStream
+  - Service
+  - Route
+  - DeploymentConfig
+- Remove all these resources and re-create them with the `oc apply` command
+- Create a kustomization file and include all these configurations
+  - Create the objects with one single command `oc kustomize`